 Bankruptcy in Groups

 We examine bankruptcy within business groups.
 Groups have incentives to support financially distressed subsidiaries as the bankruptcy of a subsidiary may impose severe costs on the group as a whole.
-In several countries around the world, bankruptcy courts often “pierce the corporate veil” and hold groups liable for their distressed subsidiaries’ obligations as if these were their own.
 Using a large cross-country sample of group-affiliated firms, we show that, by reallocating resources within the corporate structure, business groups actively manage intra-group credit risk to prevent costly within-group insolvencies.
-We find that large and diversified groups are more effective at insulating their subsidiaries from credit-risk shocks.
-Moreover, the pattern of capital reallocation appears consistent with groups supporting subsidiaries that are easier to monitor and whose insolvencies may spill over to other group firms.
-Finally, we document that recent regulatory changes on approval and disclosure of related-party transactions may limit groups’ ability to shield their subsidiaries from credit-risk shocks.
+Moreover, we show that business groups are more prone to support subsidiaries whose insolvencies expose the group to the risk of veil piercing.
+Importantly, we document that recent regulatory changes on approval and disclosure of related party transactions are costly for business groups in that they constrain their ability to shield their subsidiaries from credit-risk shocks.
+Our study informs the current regulatory debate on related party transactions by highlighting an important cost of anti-self-dealing regulation.

 Keywords: Bankruptcy, Credit risk, Business groups, Subsidiaries, Veil piercing, Related-party transactions, Regulation